THE PARISH COUNCIL

 How to Become a Parish Councillor

-If you are interested in helping contribute to your Parish, why not stand for election on the 6th May 2021.
-The Clerk is more than willing to provide details should you be interested (please complete and send the form below).
+If you are interested in helping contribute to your Parish, why not stand for election in May 2025.
+The Clerk is more than willing to provide details should you be interested (please complete and send the form below). is